stennety/mywebsite/_posts/2024-5-13-build-a-local-ai-system.md

 If you're reading this, chances are you're planning to build a local AI system with a single RTX 4090.
 But before you dive in, let me share some valuable insights that can help you save a significant amount of money while achieving your goals.

-CPU-ONLY build will work and will be cheap. but also 10x slower, it is not intended to be usable for productivity.
+CPU-ONLY build will work and will be cheap. but also 10x slower, it is **not intended to be usable for productivity**.

 **Lowest Carbon Footprint: A Key Consideration**
 ---------------------------------------------